Sanji-chan/shabbashMaruf/README.md

 ### Description
 Shabbash Maruf is a 2D platformer game, inspired by the Game "Mario Go!" where the player moves a character named Maruf across a fixed environment, with the objective of getting it to collect coins.

-This was a group project, developed using python OPEN GL library, and was made as a requriement for the completion of the course CSE423 [Computer Graphics].
+This was a group project, developed using the Python OPEN GL library, and was made as a requirement for the completion of the course CSE423 [Computer Graphics].

 #### Note: The dist folder contains an executable version of the game.